Tobi3456/HW0/HW5/src/README.md

-This folder contains 3 files.
+This folder contains 7 files.
-"info" is the input file containing the speed values(download this).
+"info.txt" is the input file containing the speed values(download this).
-"john" is the sample output when a new file is created.
+"HW5.java" is the java file.
-"HW5" is the java file.
+The remaining txt files are sample outputs i got after running the program